DataKind-DC/ifes-elections/README.md

 can be quick and informal.
 The goal is to spark useful discussions.

 **Package good ideas.** Some exploratory work will produce code that others will want to use.
-Think critically about the design, add the code to the codebase, and document new functionality.
-This work is more formal, using unit tests, documentation, coding conventions, and more centralized design to promote maintainability and easy widespread use.
+Think critically about the design, add to the codebase, and document new functionality.
+This work is more formal, using unit tests, documentation, coding conventions, and more centralized design to promote maintainability and easy use.

 **Go to production.** Work on the public facing application.